Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 14, 2019

 It's unbelievable.
-I'm seeing more and more that courts and prosecutors are blocking the defendant in domestic violence cases from being able to come within one hundred yards of their significant other.
+I'm seeing more and more that courts and prosecutors are blocking the defendants in domestic violence cases from being able to come within one hundred yards of their significant other.

 Even if the people live together and the defendant has nowhere else to go, at the first court appearance the prosecutors are arguing for a protective order with a full stay-away, and that means during the pendency of the case, the defendant has to stay away from the alleged victim in the case.